ricaiu/PhD/Dynamical Levy Lattice/README.md

    This is the main program, the only one you have to run, after changing the parameters.\
 --> main.ipynb\
    This is a Colab Notebook where all three programs mentioned before are present.
 Here you can see all the algorithm details in a more readability way.\
+--> C++\
+   In this folder you can find the same algorithm but in C++, both fo 1D and 2D case.
+Here I implemented also a version with OMP, which allows you to run the code in parallel CPUs, in order to speed up simulations.
+On our machines, the C++ code seems faster than the Python one by a O(50), so I recommend you to use it!
+(But the Python code is more readable!)
+In this folder there is also a pseudorandom number generator the SFMT.\
    \
  Please, feel free to use this code for you research or curiosity! \
  Contact me for more details or if you find some bugs!